 The output looks like this, because I have a file created in there already called cheatsheet.go

-On branch master No commits yet Untracked files: (use "git addUntracked means the file isn’t “staged” yet.
-Before any code is added to the master branch, it needs to be staged first.
+On branch main No commits yet Untracked files: (use "git addUntracked means the file isn’t “staged” yet.
+Before any code is added to the main branch, it needs to be staged first.
 In other words, Git sees the file in the directory, but it doesn’t know what you want to do with it yet.

 ..." to include in what will be committed) cheatsheet.go nothing added to commit but untracked files present (use "git add" to track)

 The workflow is something like this: untracked > staged (ready to be committed) > committed (officially in the codebase) > pushed (to a remote server.)
 The last push isn’t absolutely necessary, unless your job requires it, for example to collaborate with other developers.
 Or maybe you’re pushing your code to a service like GitLab as a backup, or to share with the public.

 Thinking of Git as a backup system, it was designed as a decentralized system for resiliency.
 So when you push your code to another Git server (like GitLab for example) you can think of that remote server as a “separate but equal” node that’s still fully functional if your laptop or PC is destroyed.
 In other words, it’s not a hierarchical network, it’s a decentralized network where individual Git servers push and pull code back and forth between each other, and usually the goal of that is to keep everyone up to date with the latest changes.

 Moving on, let’s add cheatsheet.go because we want to add it to the main branch.
 The easiest way was already explained by the “git status” output.
 You can also use wildcards.